relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 ### GO Based Classifier ###

-  src/classifyTest.go

-  src/csvInfoTest.go

-  src/splitCSVFile.go

-  src/qprob/classify.go

-  src/classifyFiles.go

-  src/qprob/csvInfo.go

-  src/qprob/util.go
+* [src/splitCSVFile.go](src/splitCSVFile.go) - Utility to split input CSV files into two separate files one for training and one for testing.
+* [src/qprob/classify.go](src/qprob/classify.go) Main Classifier data structures along with training logic.
+* [src/classifyFiles.go](src/classifyFiles.go) Main file driver interface for classifier.
+A good set of example code if you want to use the classifier library from GO source code.
+* [src/qprob/csvInfo.go](src/qprob/csvInfo.go)  Utility library to parse CSV files including finding min, max values,  determining which columns are valid numbers, etc.
+* [src/qprob/util.go](src/qprob/util.go) Utility library adding silly things that should have been built in like a Max that works type safe with int32 and split a string into array of float.
+* ​
+* ​

 ### Idea Test Sample Code ###
-* **quant_filt.py**  - Machine learning Quantized filter classifier.
+* Original Proof of theory samples
+  - [Install python](https://www.python.org/downloads/release/python-352/).
+We  tested 3.5.2 but should work with newer versions.
+Only needed if you want to run the Python samples we supplied.
+  - **python [quant_filt.py](quant_filt.py)** - Runs test on gesture classification data.
+Shows how quantized concept can be used to implement    splay like search trees.
+It acts something like a decision    tree and something like a multi layer CNN.
+The more quant buckets used the more precise.
+This is an    alternative to the probability  model and can provide superior results in some   instances.
+Machine learning Quantized filter classifier.
 This system can provide  fast classification with moderate memory use and is easy to see how likely the match is to be accurate.

-* **quant_prob.py** - Machine learning Quantized probability classifier.
+  - **python [quant_prob.py](quant_prob.py)** - Runs a test on  gesture classification data demonstrates quantized probability theory in smallest possible piece of python code.
+A more   complete version is implemented in classify.go Machine learning Quantized probability classifier.
 Not quite as precise under some conditions and quant_filt.py but it can cope with greater amounts of training noise while still delivering good results with moderate amounts of training data.

 ###DATA FILES###